moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_pnl.md

 ### Get Profit and Loss Report by product variants

-The Profit and Loss report includes: products, kits, services and product variants.
+The Profit and Loss report includes: products, bundles, services and product variants.
 The variants are displayed unlike the parent product.

 **Parameters**